 Melissa is responsible for keeping the office running by providing administrative support to the Cape Town management team.
 Also, co-ordinating Project Managers around Monitoring and Evaluation among other duties.
 She is currently pursuing a Bachelors Degree with the University of South Africa in Development studies majoring in Community Development.
 Melissa has worked for Old Mutual, Turnall Fibre Cement and an engineering oil & gas consulting company.
 She achieved an Executive Secretarial diploma with City and Guilds UK.

-Jacqueline is the Communications Officer based in the Cape Town office.
+Jacqueline is the Communications Co-ordinator based in the Cape Town office.
 Over the last 14 years she has worked as a producer, director and cinematographer in documentary film, focusing on the intersection of social and environmental issues.
 She has also created original visual theatre and worked as a designer, puppeteer and performer.
 She obtained her Bachelors degree in Dramatic Arts and Television from the University of Witwatersrand, South Africa.

 Katie is the Children’s Radio Foundation UK Development Director.
 Katie’s responsibility is to build the organisations funding base in the UK and manage the operations of the UK office based in Oxford.